Oceanwall/viewReddit/README.md

   - Comment retrieval and updating will only end when the user chooses to do so.
 * Comments are formatted randomly
   - Different comments get different backgrounds and fonts.
+* Interactive Comments
+  - Comments can be clicked on to provide a permalink linking to the comment on Reddit
 * Dynamic Resizing
   - Works for multiple screen sizes
 * Works across multiple browsers